MoonDragon-MD/pySubTTS/README.md

 ![alt text](https://github.com/MoonDragon-MD/pySubTTS/blob/main/img/ita.jpg?raw=true)

 ### Note
-If you want to boot with python 3.6 (on windows) you have to comment out line 23 making it look like this
+If you want to run with python 3.6 (on windows) you have to comment out line 23 making it look like this

 ```# import edge_tts```